Elawyers Elawyers

 # 8

-Findings Of Fact Respondent Alvin Clifford Dropkin was exclusively connected with International Land Brokers, Inc., as a real estate salesman, from July 24, 1975, to September 9, 1975.
-During the period of respondent's employment, Jeffrey Kramer, a real estate broker, was president and active firm member of International Land Brokers, Inc. One of the corporation's offices consisted of two rooms.
+Findings Of Fact Respondent Charlene Touby was exclusively connected with International Land Brokers, Inc., as a real estate salesperson, from May 23, 1975, to September 30, 1975; and again from November 17, 1975, until the filing of the complaint (and for some time thereafter).
+During the first period of respondent's employment, Jeffrey Kramer, a real estate broker, was president and active firm member of International Land Brokers, Inc. One of the corporation's offices consisted of two rooms.
 The front room contained Mr. Kramer's desk, a secretary's desk, file cabinets, a duplicating machine, and a reception area.
 The back room was divided into six cubicles, each with a telephone.
-The office complex had a regular telephone line and a WATS line.
-Attached to the walls of most of the cubicles most of the time were portions of a packet of papers that was mailed to certain prospects.
-Pages two through five of composite exhibit No. 1, together with the last page, were at one time posted on the walls of some of the cubicles.
-Between the hours of six and half past ten five nights a week and at various times on weekends, salespersons in the employ of International Land Brokers, Inc., manned the telephones in the cubicles.
+The office complex has a regular telephone line and a WATS line.
+Attached to the walls of the cubicles most of the time were portions of a packet of papers that was mailed to certain prospects.
+Pages two through five of composite exhibit No. l, together with the last page, were at one time posted on the walls of some of the cubicles.
+By the time respondent began her second period of employment with International Land Brokers, Inc., Walker J. Pankz had joined the firm as a broker.
+Between the hours of six and half past ten five nights a week and at various times on weekends, salespersons in the employ of International Land Brokers, Inc. manned the telephones in the cubicles.
 They called up property owners, introduced themselves as licensed real estate salespersons, and inquired whether the property owner was interested in selling his property.
 When a property owner indicated an interest in selling, the salesperson made a note of that fact.
-The following day, clerical employees mailed a packet of papers to the property owners whose interest in selling the salesperson had noted.
+The following day, clerical employees mailed a packet of papers to the property owners whose interest in selling the salespersons had noted.
 Petitioner's composite exhibit No. 1 contains the papers mailed to one prospect.
 The contents of the materials which were mailed out changed three or four times over the year and a half that International Land Brokers, Inc., was in business.
-As a general rule, a week or so after the initial call to a property owner who proved interested in selling, a salesperson placed a second telephone call to answer any questions about the materials that had been mailed, and to encourage the property owner to list the property for sale with International Land Brokers, Inc. Property owners who listed their property paid International Land Brokers, Inc., a listing fee which was to be subtracted from the broker's commission, in the event of sale.
-When International Land Brokers, Inc., began operations, the listing fee was $200.00 or $250.00, but the listing fee was eventually raised to about $300.00.
+A week or so after the initial call to a property owner who proved interested in selling, a salesperson placed a second telephone call to answer any questions about the materials that had been mailed, and to encourage the property owner to list the property for sale with International Land Brokers, Inc. Property owners who listed their property paid International Land Brokers, Inc. a listing fee which was to be subtracted from the broker's commission, in the event of sale.
+When International Land Brokers, Inc. began operations, the listing fee was $200.00 or $250.00, but the listing fee was eventually raised to about $300.00.
 In the event the same salesperson both initially contacted the property owner and subsequently secured the listing, the salesperson was paid approximately 30 percent of the listing fee.
 If one salesperson initially contacted the property owner and another salesperson secured the listing, the one who made the initial telephone call was paid approximately $20.00 and the other salesperson was paid between $75.00 and $90.00 or thereabouts; when more than one salesperson was involved the sum of the amounts paid to the salespersons represented about 35 percent of the listing fee.
-In telephoning property owners, the salespersons worked from lists which International Land Brokers, Inc., had bought from unspecified individuals, or compiled from county tax records.
+In telephoning property owners, the salespersons worked from lists which International Land Brokers, Inc. had bought from unspecified individuals, or compiled from county tax records.

-Recommendation Upon consideration of the foregoing, it is RECOMMENDED that the administrative complaint be dismissed.
-DONE AND ENTERED this 1st day of August 1977 in Tallahassee, Florida.
-ROBERT T. BENTON, II Hearing Officer Division of Administrative Hearings Room 530, Carlton Building Tallahassee, Florida 32399-1550 (904) 488-9675 Filed with the Clerk of the Division of Administrative Hearings this 1st day of August 1977.
-COPIES FURNISHED: Louis B. Guttmann, III, Esquire Richard J. R. Parkinson, Esquire Florida Real Estate Commission 2699 Lee Road Winter Park, Florida 32789 Edward R. Johnson, Esquire Suite 208 2641 East Atlantic Pompano Beach, Florida 32062 Carl J. Zarcone, Esquire 806 Northeast Third Avenue Fort Lauderdale, Florida 33304
+Recommendation Upon consideration of the foregoing, it is RECOMMENDED: That the administrative complaint be dismissed.
+DONE and ENTERED this 12th day of July, 1977, in Tallahassee, Florida.
+ROBERT T. BENTON, II Hearing Officer Division of Administrative Hearings Room 530, Carlton Building Tallahassee, Florida 32304 COPIES FURNISHED: Mr. Louis B. Guttmann, III, Esquire and Mr. Richard J. R. Parkinson, Esquire Florida Real Estate Commission 2699 Lee Road Winter Park, Florida 32789 Mr. Charles A. Finkel, Esquire 801 East Hallandale Beach Boulevard Hallandale, Florida 33009

 Florida Laws (1) 475.25